WenjinTao/ASLA-Leap/README.md

 # ASLA-Leap Dataset

-This is the an ASL Alphabet dataset collected with a Leap Motion Controller.
+**ASLA-Leap** dataset is an American Sign Language Alphabet dataset collected with a Leap Motion Controller.
 It has 26 signs performed by 5 subjects and 500 samples for each sign.

 [Download](https://drive.google.com/file/d/1KwUmCafwUIcE1t9I8eNXU1rFldr8Rxfz/view?usp=sharing) (8.9GB .zip)